AdaCore/spark2014/docs/ug/gnatprove.rst

 switches:

 * ``-gnateT`` for specifying the target configuration
-* ``--pedantic`` for warning about possible implementation-defined behavior
+* ``--pedantic`` for warnings about possible implementation-defined behavior

+Note that, even with switch ``--pedantic``, |GNATprove| only detects some implementation-defined behaviors.
+For more details, see the dedicated section on how to :ref:`Ensure Portability of Programs`.

 Note that |GNATprove| will always choose the smallest multiple of 8 bits for the base type, which is a safe and conservative choice for any Ada compiler.

 .. _Target Parameterization: